PurdueCAM2Project/HELPSweb/source/currentmember.rst

   times more) to help students.
 If you use @purdue.edu, you increase your chance of response to about 15%.
 If you use @gmail.com, you have only 5% chance getting responses.

+- Talk to non-experts.
+Sometimes it can help if you talk to people that know nothing about your topic.
+These people may ask surprising questions and open new thinking.
+Do not intend to do everything alone.
+Sleeping less and working longer hours usually does not help.

 - Pay attention to details.
 Maybe all existing studies use images taken indoors.
 If you use outdoor images, will anything change?